Skip to main content

 --group system:masters \

-One can Connect to the cluster by running just a single command
+Users can connect to the cluster with a single command:

 aws eks update-kubeconfig --name ${CLUSTER_NAME} --region ${REGION}> --role-arn arn:aws:iam::${ACCOUNT_ID}:role/developer.assume-access.role